Digital health: U.S. Food and Drug Administration

 In 2019, the FDA published a Digital Health Innovation Action Plan that planned to reduce inefficiencies for physicians in an effort to cut overhead costs, improve access, increase quality of service, and make medicine more easily adapted for each person.
-Topics within the innovation plan are wireless devices, telemedicine, software, and cybersecurity, among others.
-According to FDA guidelines, if you release an app designed to help someone with a medical condition then that is considered a medical device.
-The FDA cannot regulate all healthcare apps, so they use "enforcement discretion", and up until 2020, have chosen not to regulate all digital care programs and apps.
-However, programs that use the word treatment, seek to diagnose or treat a condition, or are deemed unsafe, are and will be regulated by the FDA.
+Topics within the innovation plan include wireless devices, telemedicine, software, and cybersecurity.
+According to FDA guidelines, if you release an app designed to help someone with a medical condition, then that is considered a medical device.
+The FDA cannot regulate all healthcare apps, so they use "enforcement discretion", and up until 2020 they have chosen not to regulate all digital care programs and apps.
+However, programs that use the word treatment, seek to diagnose or treat a condition, or are deemed unsafe are and will be regulated by the FDA.
 During the COVID-19 pandemic, regulations and enforcement of digital psychiatry apps were relaxed to facilitate use and reduce in-person contact.